Monash-FIT3170/2025W2-Commitment/commitment/server/commitment_api/README.md

 name: string - the name of the repository
 branches: BranchData[] - all branch data
 allCommits: Map<string, CommitData> - all of the commits within the repository up to when it was cloned
+allContributors: Map<string, ContributorData> - all of the contributors to this repository

 BranchData:
 contains all data specific to a branch (what commits are apart of this branch)